Skip to content

 Reddit (Months 1 to 4):

-• Active participation in r/malefashionadvice and r/BuyItForLife, two subreddits where men's underwear discussions happen regularly
+• Active participation in r/chefknives, r/KitchenConfidential, and r/EDC, three subreddits where knife storage and chef gear discussions happen regularly

-• The team answered questions about underwear recommendations, fabric differences, and product longevity with genuine, helpful responses
+• The team answered questions about knife roll recommendations, leather care, and chef gear with genuine, helpful responses

 • Maintained a 10:1 ratio of helpful non-promotional comments to any brand mentions